tearust/tea-docs/What_is_TEA?/TEA_vs_wasm.md

 ## Put wasm runtime inside TEE sounds a good idea

 We already have TPM, TEE, Wasm, how about we put them together?
 Wasm runtime executes inside TEE so that we know outsiders (even the OS) cannot access the secret inside.
-The computing machine is protected by the TPM so that we know it is what it claimed to be.
+For the TPM/HSM solution, the computing machine is protected by the TPM so that we know it is what it claimed to be.
+For the TEE solution the CPU chips provide the protection via manufacturer validation.
 The node itself is the client or a CDN node or IPFS node, which stored the data.

 Developers no longer need to deploy the server function code to cloud computing service providers.
 They upload their static resources (app binary or HTML/CSS/js/wasm) to IPFS or CDN.
 Client apps do not need to upload their user data to the cloud server, it just sends requests to nearby computing node which caches code.
 The node makes the computing inside its TEE and returns the result with proof of trust (PoT).
 The client machine also can also become a compute node if equipped with TEE.
 Because there is a PoT, everyone can verify this compute result and process can be trusted by remote attestation.